HeyImKyu/balatro-gay/README.md

 > **Disclaimer:** I don't know how up to date i can keep this, but i'll try

-## How do I install the new file?
+# How do I install the new file?

+**There is two ways you can add this to your game:**

+## The better way: Balamod

+1. **Close Balatro**
+2. Install [UwUDev/balamod](https://github.com/UwUDev/balamod) as explained in their Readme
+3. Download `gay.lua` from this repo
+4. Put it into `%appdata%/Balatro/mods`
+5. You can now launch Balatro, select the english language and enjoy!

+> This should work even when the game updates.
+If it doesn't, please open an Issue.

+> **Important:** This only works with Balamod 0.1.9 which is not released as of now.
+You can build it from master though.

+## Without a modloader

 [7zip](https://7-zip.org/) must be installed on your computer.

 1. **Close Balatro**
-2. Download the en-us.lua
+2. Download the `en-us.lua`
 3. Go to the Balatro folder (Eg: `SteamLibrary\steamapps\common\Balatro\`)
 4. Right click on `Balatro.exe`
 5. In the `7-Zip` menu, click on `Open archive`